Getting Started

 Create templates for the snippets that will be loaded or rendered when a particular section is chosen, for example:

-- conditional_html/functionality.html
+conditional_html/functionality.html

-- conditional_html/performance.html
+conditional_html/performance.html

-- conditional_html/marketing.html
+conditional_html/marketing.html

-For testing, you can add the markup like:
+For testing, you can add markup like:

 <script>